domaindrivendev/Swashbuckle.WebApi/README.md

 These values will get mapped to the Operation.ResponseMessages.

+When HttpResponseMessage is returned from a controller action, Swashbuckle automatically sets the return type to **string**.
+Swashbuckle does support using the cref attribute on the **returns** element of the xml comment to specify the return type wrapped by the HttpResponseMessage.

+	///<returns cref="Product">Gets a specific product</returns>
+	public HttpResponseMessage Get(long id)

+The parsed value will get mapped to the Operation.Type property.

 ### Customize the swagger-ui ###

 The Swagger UI supports a number of options to customize its appearance and behavior.
 See the [documentation](https://github.com/wordnik/swagger-ui) for a detailed description.